Brian Bradner, VP Dewberry, comments on Quest certified Southern Virginia Megasite at Berry Hill

 The site has direct access to the Williams Transco Pipeline via an existing gate station onsite.
 This allows megasite industries access to large volumes of gas at any delivery pressure requested.

 A combination of 16-inch and 20-inch waterlines serve the site.
-The water system is fed by two independent sources for redundancy and currently have available capacity of 5.75 MGD.
-The capacity will be further expanded to 7 MGD by 4th qtr.
-2021.
+The water system is fed by two independent sources for redundancy and currently have available capacity of 7 MGD.
 A 20-inch sewer line along with a 3 MGD pump station are in place and are serving the site.
 The sanitary sewer service can be expanded to 4 MGD if needed.

 Norfolk Southern currently provides Class 1 rail to the property and has 2 access points for lead tracks to the pad site dependent upon Company’s operations.
 The site is uniquely situated along a spur line that is in close proximity to and connects with the Piedmont Corridor.
 This location and alignment enables Norfolk Southern to have the flexibility of arranging and orientating rail cars without impacting a high-traffic volume corridor – resulting in a higher level of service for the Company needs.
 There is also an existing rail switch on the spur line that provides the option of a transload facility to serve the entire park.